top of page

 Overview of the Key West Housing Market

-While the pace has shifted, it is important to note that demand has not disappeared.
+This suggests we are no longer in a rapid correction phase, but rather moving into a more sustainable and strategic market.
+And while the pace has shifted, it is important to note that demand has not disappeared.
 Serious buyers are still active, and well-positioned homes continue to sell.

 Home Prices in Key West